angular/angular/aio/content/guide/rx-library.md

 # The RxJS library

 Reactive programming is an asynchronous programming paradigm concerned with data streams and the propagation of change ([Wikipedia](https://en.wikipedia.org/wiki/Reactive_programming)).
-RxJS (Reactive Extensions for JavaScript) is a library for reactive programming using observables that makes it easier to compose asynchronous or callback-based code ([RxJS Docs](http://reactivex.io/rxjs/)).
+RxJS (Reactive Extensions for JavaScript) is a library for reactive programming using observables that makes it easier to compose asynchronous or callback-based code.
+See ([RxJS Docs](https://rxjs-dev.firebaseapp.com/guide/overview)).

 RxJS provides an implementation of the `Observable` type, which is needed until the type becomes part of the language and until browsers support it.
 The library also provides utility functions for creating and working with observables.
 These utility functions can be used for: